Book cover

 Avete letto di quel piccolo disastro delle Antille?

-Did you hear about that small disaster in the Antilles?
+Have you read about that little disaster in the Antilles?

 Niente.